-My boyfriend and I are huge fans of Mexican food if you haven't already figured that out.
-Living in New Mexico, we end up eating quite a bit of it.
+I am a huge fan of Mexican food if you haven't already figured that out.
+Living in New Mexico, I end up eating quite a bit of it.
 I recently found this blog, The Garden Grazer, and let me tell you, it's fantastic if you're a vegetarian who loves Mexican food.
 She makes this recipe she calls bean enchiladas, and I decided to adapt it.
 Here's how you make bean enchiladas:

 Step 1: Ingredients